-The procedures in this section presuppose that you are familiar with using the SANtricity interface.
+A prerequisite to complete this task is that you are familiar with using the SANtricity interface.

-3.3.1 Installing SANtricity Storage Manager Software for NetApp, Inc. Engenio Devices
+Install SANtricity Storage Manager Software for NetApp, Inc. Engenio Devices

 The SANtricity Storage Manager software is generally preinstalled and the SANtricity media is shipped with the system.
 However, if your Cray system does not have the software installed on the SMW, you can install it.
 The SANtricity SMClient executable is found in /opt/SMgr/client.